microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Student/Challenge-02.md

 5. Write the dataframe to the lakehouse as a delta table.

 By the end of this challenge, you should be able to understand and know how to use:
-- Fabric Data Wrangler, how do they work, why are they beneficial and what is required to use them
+- Fabric Data Wrangler, how it works and how it can help you in your data preparation process.
-- Fabric Notebooks, their role, how to create a new one and execute spark applications
+- Fabric Notebooks, their role, how to create a new one and execute spark applications.
 - Delta, the concept of the delta lake, the delta parquet format and how to read/write to tables using spark

 ## Success Criteria